Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Matchup vs. Arizona

-- Stafford averaged 269.2 passing yards per game in six matchups against the Cardinals, 7.3 yards less than his over/under for Monday.
+- In six matchups against the Cardinals, Stafford averaged 269.2 passing yards per game, 5.3 yards less than his over/under for Monday.

-- Stafford threw multiple touchdown passes five times over five of those games against the Cardinals.
+- Stafford threw multiple touchdown passes five times over five of those outings against the Cardinals.

 - Note: Stafford's stats vs. Cardinals date back to 2016.

-- The 227.1 passing yards the Cardinals give up per game makes them the NFL's sixth-ranked pass defense this season.
+- The Cardinals have the NFL's sixth-ranked pass defense this season, surrendering 227.1 yards per game through the air.

-- The Cardinals have given up 27 touchdowns through the air (1.7 per game).
-They are 16th in the NFL in that category.
+- With 27 passing TDs allowed this season, the Cardinals defense is ranked 16th in the NFL.

 Recent Performances

-- In last week's outing against the 49ers, Stafford racked up yards while completing 65.6 percent of his passes, throwing three touchdowns with two interceptions.
+- Stafford put together a 238-yard performance against the 49ers in Week 18, completing 65.6 percent of his pass attempts with three touchdown passes while throwing two interceptions.

-- Over his last three games, Stafford has recorded 744 passing yards (248.0 per game) while connecting on 68 of 104 passes (65.4% completion percentage), with six touchdowns and seven interceptions.
+- Stafford has thrown for 744 yards (248.0 ypg) to lead Los Angeles, completing 65.4% of his passes and collecting six touchdown passes and seven interceptions over his last three appearances.

 Stafford's Los Angeles Teammates